mvenouziou/Boosted_DETR/README.md

 # DETR for Tensorflow

 This is my implementation of the DETR object detector in Tensorflow.
 It has been coded from first principles as presented in the paper [End-to-End Object Detection with Transformers](https://ai.facebook.com/research/publications/end-to-end-object-detection-with-transformers) by Nicolas Carion, Francisco Massa, Gabriel Synnaeve, Nicolas Usunier, Alexander Kirillov, and Sergey Zagoruyko.

 #### Notes:

 - My model is written completely within the Tensorflow 2 / Keras subclass API and should be easy for anyone familiar with that API to train, modify and customize to their task.

+- It requires only standard dependencies used in most Tensorflow projects, plus a single Scipy function, *linear_sum_assignment*, for bipartite matching.

 - The loss function, metrics, training regime and text tokenization / de-tokenization are all built in.
 Train by passing an optimizer into model.compile() and then using model.fit() as usual.

 - I modified the standard DETR architecture to accept both classes (exactly one per object) and subclasses (0 or more per object), allowing the option for fine-grained object descriptions.
 Panoptic segmentation has not yet been implemented.

 ####  Training